l3nz/cli-matic/README.md

 For all options, you can then add:

-* `:default` the default value, as expected after conversion.
-If no default, the value will be passed only if present.
-If you set `:default :present` this means that CLI-matic will abort if that option is not present (and it appears with a trailing asterisk in the help)
+* `:default` the default value, as expected after conversion
+  * If no default, the value will be passed only if present
+  * If you set `:default :present` this means that CLI-matic will abort if that option is not present;
+    it is effectively a “required option” (and it appears with a trailing asterisk in the help)
 * `:as` is the description that appears in help.
 It can be a multi-line array, or a single string.
 * `:multiple` if true, the values for all options with the same name are stored in an array